 Brief reports are reserved for short cutting-edge empirical papers that are no longer than 4000 words in length (approximately 15 pages, including ALL text, tables, footnotes, appendices).
 Manuscripts in this format should advance understanding in an area through noteworthy but concisely reported findings, new methodologies, extensions of prior research across populations, or informative replication efforts.
 For manuscripts that require longer descriptions of methods and results, authors should use the empirical article format.

 Reviews focus on synthesizing existing knowledge on adolescent development in ways that solidify and advance understanding.
 Meta-analyses of previous empirical research are especially encouraged, but narrative reviews of research, theoretical syntheses, historic reviews, or other types of reviews are welcome.

 To submit a manuscript for an existing Special Issue or Special Section, use the submission portal (http://mc.manuscriptcentral.com/jra) and indicate it as a manuscript for a special issue or section.

 Special sections will be considered.
-Before preparing a submission for a special section, submitters should email the author for initial discussion of the idea and further instructions for submission.
+Before preparing a submission for a special section, submitters should email the editor for initial discussion of the idea and further instructions for submission.